 Souris Smith, Renée Nicole

-Dr. Nikki Souris Smith is Assistant Professor of Law & Society in the School of Arts & Communications, where she teaches courses in the Humanities and Pre-Law Programs.
-Before coming to Florida Tech in 2019, Dr. Souris Smith taught for 5 years in the Department of Justice, Law & Criminology in the School of Public Affairs at American University in Washington, DC.
+Dr. Nikki Souris is Assistant Professor of Law & Society in the School of Arts & Communications, where she teaches courses in the Humanities and Pre-Law Programs.
+Before coming to Florida Tech in 2019, Dr. Souris taught for 5 years in the Department of Justice, Law & Criminology in the School of Public Affairs at American University in Washington, DC.
 She also served both as a Visiting Scholar with the Institute for Communitarian Policy Studies at the George Washington University in Washington DC, and as a contractor in the Office of Research and Data for the United States Sentencing Commission of the US Federal Judicial Branch.
-Dr. Souris Smith has acquired extensive teaching experience in legal, political, and moral theory, as well as in law and society.
+Dr. Souris has acquired extensive teaching experience in legal, political, and moral theory, as well as in law and society.
 Her research presents empirically-informed analyses of complex questions that intersect law, morality, and politics.
-Dr. Souris Smith's recent work examines the relationship between moral development and criminal responsibility, especially as applied to child soldiers, and explores questions concerning the legitimacy of the International Criminal Court in its efforts to combat the problem of child soldiering.
+Dr. Souris's recent work examines the relationship between moral development and criminal responsibility, especially as applied to child soldiers, and explores questions concerning the legitimacy of the International Criminal Court in its efforts to combat the problem of child soldiering.

 - PhD, Law & Society, and Political Theory, American University